Salamiyah

 Salamiyah (سلمية; also transliterated Salamiyya, Salamieh or Salamya) is a city in central Syria, administratively part of the Hama Governorate.
 It is located 33 km southeast of Hama, 45 km northeast of Homs.
 Its inhabitants are predominantly Ismaili.

-The city is nicknamed the "mother of Cairo" because it was the birthplace of the second Fatimid caliph al-Qa'im bi-Amr Allah, whose dynasty would eventually establish the city of Cairo, and the early headquarters of his father Abdullah al-Mahdi Billah who founded the Fatimid Caliphate.
+The city is the birthplace of Fatimid caliph al-Qa'im bi-Amr Allah, and was the early headquarters of his father Abdullah al-Mahdi Billah who founded the Fatimid Caliphate and Al-Mahdiyah in Tunisia.
 The city is an important center of the Shi'ite Nizari Isma'ili and Taiyabi Isma'ili Islamic schools of Ismailism and also the birthplace of influential poet Muhammad al-Maghut.
 The population of the city is 66,724 (2004 census).

 Geography

 Salamiyah lies in a fertile plain on the edge of the Syrian steppe, 40 km southeast of Hama and 51 km northeast of Homs.
 It is close to the al-A'la plateau to its north and has an average elevation of 1,500 ft above sea level.